Infantry Aces

-Infantry Aces has been criticised in the book The Myth of the Eastern Front by the historians Ronald Smelser and Edward J. Davies as ahistorical and misleading, presenting a picture of the German soldiers "without flaws or character defects".
+Infantry Aces has been criticised in the book The Myth of the Eastern Front: The Nazi–Soviet War in American Popular Culture by the historians Ronald Smelser and Edward J. Davies as ahistorical and misleading, presenting a picture of the German soldiers "without flaws or character defects".
 According to Smelser and Daivies, Kurowski's accounts, including Infantry Aces, are intended "to act as a memorial to these men".

 Background

 Franz Kurowski (1923 − 2011) was a German author of fiction and non-fiction who is best known for producing apologist, revisionist and semi-fictional works on the history of the World War II.
 Kurowski's first publications appeared in the Nazi era; from 1958 until his death he worked as a freelance writer.
 He wrote 400 books for children and adults, under his own name and various pseudonyms.
 Kurowski wrote, among other things, for the weekly pulp war stories series Der Landser.

 Kurowski produced numerous accounts featuring the Wehrmacht and the Waffen-SS, providing laudatory and non-peer reviewed wartime chronicles of military units and highly decorated soldiers.
 Historians dismiss his works, pointing out that Kurowski's journalistic writing style leads to embellishments and half-truths.
 Mixing fact and fiction, his accounts emphasize heroics rather than provide an authentic representation of the war experience, thereby conveying a distorted image of the German armed forces in World War II.
 A number of books by Kurowski has been published by far-right publishing houses such as the Pour le Mérite Verlag and the Verlag Bublies, leading to his writings being described as "journalism of gray and brown zone".